carylee/flourishinplace/content/veterans.md

 **How do I qualify for up to 25 hrs of free home care services per week?**

 Any veteran over age 65 who served honorably in the active military service during a period of war (or their surviving spouse regardless of age) should find out if they qualify.
-They need to meet certain asset and income requiremments and show that could benefit from assistance with activities of daily living.
+They need to meet certain asset and income requiremments and show they could benefit from assistance with activities of daily living.

 _Flourish in Place Home Care Solutions_ can help determine if you qualify and get care started (as is required), while accredited VA agents guide you through the application process, all at _no cost whatsoever_ to you.

 **Contact us today to get started!**